Ultra-Times-Tech/Launchpad-UT/README.md

 # Launchpad-UT

-A modern NFT launchpad platform for Ultra Times, built with React, TypeScript, and NestJS.
+A modern UNIQs launchpad platform for Ultra Times, built with React, TypeScript, and NestJS.

 ## Project Overview

-Launchpad-UT is a full-stack application that allows users to browse, view, and mint NFTs from various collections.
+Launchpad-UT is a full-stack application that allows users to browse, view, and mint UNIQs from various collections.
 The project consists of:

 - **Frontend**: React application with TypeScript, Tailwind CSS, and Vite
 - **Backend**: NestJS API with TypeORM and SQLite